vishal-coder/Crowd-Funding-Blog-frontend/README.md

   - Admin can see payment details of all campaign so to keep watch on all payment related activities
   - Admin can delete the campaign ,if the aim of the campaign is fulfilled.

+## Tech Used
+  - ReactJS
+  - ExpressJS
+  - NodeJS
+  - MongoDB and MongoDB ChangeStream
+  - Socket.io - for Push Notification
+  - RazorPay Payment Gateway for Payment Integration

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.